sbwimmer/forallx-do/README.md

 identity (first-order interpretations), translating (formalizing) English in TFL and FOL, and Fitch-style natural deduction proof systems for both TFL and FOL.
 It also deals with some advanced topics such as modal logic, soundness, and functional completeness.
-Exercises with solutions are available.
-It is provided in PDF and in LaTeX source code.
+Worksheets with solutions are available.
+The book is provided in PDF and in LaTeX source code.

 [Download](#download) links below.